 Just like with the “what” of your grant application, you should be as specific as possible about the benefits of your project to your clients.
 While you can’t always predict an exact outcome, you can explain how your organization plans to measure the success of the project.

 For larger projects, you can also talk about how the community will benefit from the project as well, if applicable.

 Grantors want to know their funds are having a positive, useful impact.

 Your grant application is asking for financial support for an important purpose, but the process doesn’t need to be difficult or stressful.
 Remember that the more details you can give to help the grantor understand the importance of your project and how it will make a positive impact, the more likely your organization will be awarded the grant.

-WOWO's Penny Pitch is now accepting applications for the 75th Anniversary of the 2022 Penny Pitch.
+WOWO's Penny Pitch is now accepting applications through October 11th for the 2023 Penny Pitch.
 For over 75 years, Penny Pitch has been helping qualified 501c3 not-for-profit organizations in the Fort Wayne, Allen County, and Northeast Indiana region.
 Visit WOWO’s website for more details about the Penny Pitch application process.